What is Obsessive-Compulsive Disorder (OCD)?

 Why would you have these feelings if they weren’t true?
 Feelings don’t lie, right?
-Unfortunately, if you have OCD, they can lie.
+Unfortunately, if you have obsessive-compulsive disorder, they can lie.
 If you have OCD, the warning system in your brain is not working correctly.
 Your brain is telling you that you are in danger when, in fact, you are not.
-A specialized obsessive compulsive disorder therapist can help you recognize these lies and manage your unhealthy compulsive behaviors.*
+A specialized obsessive-compulsive disorder therapist can help you recognize these lies and manage your unhealthy compulsive behaviors.*

 *Adapted from The International OCD Foundation’s “What You Need to Know About Obsessive Compulsion Disorder”.